sfagin89/Stegosaurus/README.md

 ## What is Steganography?
 Steganography is the act of hiding something (like a secret message) inside of another thing that is itself not hidden.
 This practice dates back to Ancient Greece, possibly earlier.
 And since then it has been used in various forms.
 In modern times, computers have made Steganography relatively easy and accessible to the average user.

-## How Might Simple Digital Steganography Work?
+## How Does Simple Digital Steganography Work?

 Pixels in an image are made up of 3 values, (red, green, blue), that range from 0 to 255.
 The difference between, say, 233 and 234 is barely noticeable, especially to the human eye.
 As an example, the image on the right has had the RGB values of each of its pixels subtracted by 1.
 How different do they look?